 Payloads are the backbone of satellite missions and their advancement is, therefore, a top satellite technology trend.
 Startups find it profitable to use modular payloads instead of custom-made ones.
-Besides cost consideration, both startups and scaleups now use standardized payloads, readily-available in the market, for enhancing the quality and capacity of satellites.
-Consequently, sophisticated COTS equipment such as high-resolution imaging and spectral sensors like Synthetic Aperture Radar (SAR), miniaturized transceivers, such as foldable antennas are finding a place in satellite payloads.
-Technological advances also enable startups to make autonomous satellite payloads that perform tasks such as frequency and power allocation to high-demand beams and important subsystems.
+Besides cost consideration, both startups and scaleups now use standardized payloads for enhancing satellite quality and capacity.
+Consequently, sophisticated COTS equipment such as high-resolution imaging and spectral sensors like synthetic aperture radar (SAR) and miniaturized transceivers such as foldable antennas are finding a place in satellite payloads.
+Technological advancements also enable startups to make autonomous satellite payloads that perform tasks such as frequency and power allocation to high-demand beams and important subsystems.
 Payloads are also made reconfigurable using installed software to perform custom functions other than the satellites’ original purpose.
-This way old satellites in orbit are repurposed for new missions rather than be decommissioned and added to space debris.
+This way, old satellites in orbit are repurposed for new missions rather than be decommissioned and added to space debris.

 EnduroSat manufactures CubeSat Modules

 EnduroSat is a Bulgarian startup that manufactures modular payloads for the CubeSat class of nanosatellites.
 The startup exercises a software-driven approach in its 1U to 6U sized CubeSats modules to make multiple redundancies of data.
 The modules are also CubeSat standard-compliant and range from off-the-shelf transmitters and single or multiple band antennas to custom CubeSat modules.
-This provides satellite operators with the flexibility to deploy their own satellites using EnduroSat’s modules.
+This provides satellite operators with the flexibility to deploy their own satellites with minimal development costs.

 Anyways provides COTS Antennas

 French startup Anywaves builds custom and off-the-shelf miniature antennas for satellite constellations.
 Their antennas are operational in telemetry, tracking, and command (TTC), Global Navigation Satellite Systems (GNSS), and as onboard payloads.
-These antennas serve from the range of S and X-band frequencies to all bands for GNSS.
-Anywaves’ COTS antennas are ready to be installed in satellites and enable time and cost-saving for satellite manufacturers and owners.
+These antennas serve from the range of S- and X-band frequencies to all bands for GNSS.
+Anywaves’ COTS antennas are installable in satellites and enable time and cost-saving for satellite manufacturers and owners.

 7. Spacecraft Propulsion

 High-capacity power and propulsion systems that enable satellites to travel deep into space and perform complex maneuvers are becoming a staple in the industry.
-As a result, smart innovations such as high-power solar arrays, miniaturization of traditional fuel sources, like battery improvements, are incorporated readily in new satellites.
-Low-weight thrusters are restructured for optimized performance and similar improvements are observed in chemical propulsion for thrusters.
-There is also a shift towards incorporating sustainable propulsion systems onboard.
-Amongst the green propulsion technologies, both startups and scaleups are using electric propulsion instead of conventional systems.
-Other novel green propulsion technologies include nuclear, solar, water, laser, and even Iodine-based propulsion.
-For example, electromagnetic tethering is a green propulsion technology that enables the movement of small satellites without the need for onboard fuel.
+As a result, smart innovations such as high-power solar arrays and miniaturization of traditional fuel sources, like battery improvements, are incorporated into new satellites.
+Startups restructure low-weight thrusters for optimized performance and they make similar improvements in chemical propulsion for thrusters.
+There is also a shift towards incorporating sustainable propulsion systems onboard satellites.
+Amongst the green propulsion technologies, startups and scaleups are primarily using electric propulsion instead of conventional systems.
+Other solutions include electromagnetic tethering, nuclear, solar, water, laser, and even Iodine-based propulsion.

 Ienai SPACE develops Onboard Propulsion for Nanosats